kislow/deploy-your-own-challenge/README.md

 ## 🚢 Deployments

-Each challenge comes with a Makefile to simplify deployment and tear-downs.
+There is a Makefile to simplify deployment and tear-downs (WIP).
 You can deploy specific challenges, groups, or even combinations of tags.

 ### Individual Challenges